energy-analytics-project/energy-dashboard/docs/howto.md

 A: I want this to be free to use.
 Anyone should be able to perform data science.
 A: I want this to be easy and simple.
 Jupyter notebooks and git seem pretty simple to me.
 A: I don't want the hassle, cost, and complexity of having to maintain a bunch of airflows etc.

+## TODO: move this random stuff to an architecture doc

+### Simple Strategies

+* Use Open Source Tech : Sqlite3 + Jupyter Notebooks + git
+* Use a simple database data structure
+* Use a simple metadata format

+The combination of these strategies means that you can easily add repos and generate reports using a combination of datasources.

+See:

+### Databases

+Each datasource generates a database from the downloaded XML Reports.
+The XML Reports are stuffed inside the .zip files.

+TODO: describe the normalization steps for converting the XML Report(s) to the database(s).
+TODO: deep dive on the entire pipeline architecture